LahElr/my-small-tools/README.md

 ## SBU Crawler

 This script can crawl images of dataset SBU dataset mentioned in [Im2Text: Describing Images Using 1 Million Captioned Photographs](http://www.cs.virginia.edu/~vicente/sbucaptions/) with proxy.

+## Hardware Sentry

+This script can watch some specs of cpu or gpu and execute a shell script when they reach set bounds.
+For operations used to bound specs, higher/gt,lower/lt,geq and leq are supported, for specify gpu number, least and most are supported.